 Instrumentarium Science Foundation awarded 1.400.000 Euros for science and research

 Instrumentarium Science Foundation has awarded grants of EUR 1.400.000 to researchers in medicine, science and technology.
-Grants were awarded to a total of 43 individuals or groups.
-Ph.D.
-Heidi Haikala, University of Helsinki and Ph.D.
-Juulia Jylhävä, University of Tampere, received the Foundation's largest grant of EUR 100.000.
+Grants were awarded to a total of 38 individuals or groups.
+PhD Jonna Alanko, University of Turku, PhD Andrew Erickson, University of Helsinki and PhD Aapo Ristaniemi, University of Eastern Finland, received the Foundation's largest grant of EUR 150.000.

-The Foundation's board awarded two Instrufoundation Fellow grants of 100.000 euros.
-In addition, ten post-doc grants totaling 500,000 euros were awarded, and 28 grants totaling 547.000 euros were awarded to applicants preparing their dissertations.
-The Silmu grant of 50.000 euros intended to support scientific entrepreneurship was awarded to Maculaser Oy and Hematoscope Oy.
-The Board of the Foundation awarded a total of 43 grants.
-About 11% of all submitted applications could be funded.
+The Foundation's board awarded three Instrufoundation Fellow grants of 150.000 euros.
+In addition, eight post-doc grants totaling 360,000 euros were awarded, and 26 grants totaling 540.000 euros were awarded to applicants preparing their dissertations.
+The Silmu grant of 50.000 euros intended to support scientific entrepreneurship was awarded to Lignum Medical Oy.
+The Board of the Foundation awarded a total of 38 grants.
+About 9 % of all submitted applications could be funded.

 Instrufoundation Fellow grant